PatilShreyas/mutekt/README.md

 (Pronunciation: _**/mjuːˈteɪt/**_, 'k' is silent).
 Generates mutable models from immutable model definitions.
-It's based on Kotlin's Symbol Processor (KSP) which generates compile-time safe code. **So you just need to focus on actual development and _Mutekt_ will write boilerplate for you!** 😎
+It's based on Kotlin's Symbol Processor (KSP) which generates compile-time safe code.
+This is inspired from the concept _Redux_ and _Immer_ from JS world that let you write simpler immutable update logic using "mutating" syntax which helps simplify most reducer implementations. **So you just need to focus on actual development and _Mutekt_ will write boilerplate for you!** 😎

 Navigate to the section _["Why Mutekt?"](#why-mutekt)_ to understand the need and advantages of using Mutekt.